ivochula/Data_Science_Portfolio/README.md

 * **Project:** URL
 Still working on the first one...i will have news soon

-**Datalogger Project -** I have built an aplication where we can calculate the price for loaning/renting a temperature dataloggers inputing the number of days and number of loggers.
-In my company we do not have a fixed price for this problem and there are so many possibilities of prices due to only two variables, and i deal with this problem several times, so i have decided to create this solution.
+**Datalogger Project -** I have built an aplication where is possible to calculate the price for loaning/renting temperature dataloggers inputing the number of days and number of loggers.
+In my company we do not have a fixed price for this problem and there are so many possibilities of prices even if there are only two variables, and i deal with this problem several times, so i have decided to create this app to help me and my coworkers.
 Supervised learning / Regression problem.

 https://github.com/ivochula/deploy_flask_app